-I’m an engineer-turned-academic-turned-user-researcher, and currently a Senior User Experience Research Lead at Shopify.
-I joined Shopify in 2014 as the Montreal office’s first UX Researcher, where I founded the research discipline and grew the local team of researchers.
+I’m an engineer-turned-academic-turned-user-researcher, currently leading UX Research at Miro.
+Before joining Miro, I co-led the UX Research function at Shopify, where I started in 2014 as the Montreal office’s first UX Researcher, before establishing the discipline and growing the local team there.
 In 2020, I moved to Shopify’s Berlin office, on a similar mission to build out a research team and practice there.
-Today, I co-lead the research craft at Shopify, overseeing a team that I helped expand from 5 researchers when I first joined, to over 60 members distributed across multiple countries.
 If you’re interested in learning more about my work at Shopify or checking out my portfolio, feel free to drop me a line or contact me on LinkedIn.

 Before joining Shopify, I completed a Ph.D in Electrical Engineering at McGill University, and a Bachelor of Applied Sciences in Mathematics and Engineering at Queen’s University.
 During my time at McGill, I worked as a Research Assistant under Prof. Jeremy R. Cooperstock’s supervision in the Shared Reality Lab (SRL), and was a member of the Centre for Intelligent Machines (CIM), as well as the Centre for Interdisciplinary Research in Music, Media and Technology (CIRMMT).
 My research interests were largely centered around the intersection of human-computer interaction and music technology, and you can learn more about those projects on my academic research portfolio.